brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ## Introduction

-Kubernetes is popular for workload orchestration, but its controller pattern is what makes it extensible.
-Every CRD relies on that pattern.
-Implementing one yourself requires code to manage a resource's lifecycle.
-Crossplane lets teams define their own CRDs without writing the controllers themselves.

-Crossplane does this through compositions and providers.
-Compositions are similar to Terraform modules and are usually defined in YAML, although they can also use Go.
-Providers are controllers for Crossplane managed resources, similar to Terraform providers.
-They manage the lifecycle of a specific object, such as creating, updating, and deleting a bucket.
+Crossplane allows defining Kubernetes CRDs without writing controllers, mainly by defining compositions.
+Although allow you to define how resources interact, the real magic happens in providers: they are controllers that handle the lifecycle of an external resource (e.g. Bucket), such as creating, updating, and deleting it.

-Most of the time you will either use an official provider or leverage upjet (generate from Terraform), but sometimes you will need to implement your own.
+Usually official providers or upjet generated ones are good enough, but sometimes you might come across issues.
+This is when you will need to implement your own, which we will cover in this post.

 ## Why create your own provider?